microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 ### Scenario 1: Identifying the broken freezer

 The manager of the Chicago store has reported that food in one of the freezers has not been staying frozen.
-She has moved the food to the second freezer and called for service, but the technician reported that the freezer seems to be operating within parameters.
-Your job as the data analyst is to determine if the temperature sensor in the freezer has observed the issue, and provide the data to the store manager.
+She moved the food to the second freezer and called for service, but the technician reported that the freezer seems to be operating within parameters.
+Your job as the data analyst is to determine if the temperature sensor in the freezer has observed the issue and provide the data to the store manager.

 #### Confirm the issue in Azure Data Explorer